This site requires a more recent version of Adobe Flash Player to function properly.

 Universal studio's focus on international franchises

-Comcast's Universal movie studio has had a banner year in 2015, delivering hits such as Furious 7, Jurassic World, Fifty Shades of Grey, Minions and Pitch Perfect 2.
+Comcast's Universal movie studio had a banner year in 2015, delivering hits such as Furious 7, Jurassic World, Fifty Shades of Grey, Minions, and Pitch Perfect 2.
 The most pleasing part of Universal’s success is that the studio has a blueprint to replicate it in the coming years.
 The studio is building brands with an eye to the future.
-Universal continues to focus on international markets and is creating movies with popular international franchises such as Fast and Furious, Despicable Me and Fifty Shades.
+Universal continues to focus on international markets and is creating movies with popular international franchises such as Fast and Furious, Despicable Me, and Fifty Shades.
 Universal successfully revived the fan-favorite Jurassic Park franchise with the blockbuster hit Jurassic World and a sequel has been green-lit with a 2018 release date.
-The studio also has other relatively lower grossing franchise properties such as Pitch Perfect, Jason Bourne, Neighbors, Ted, The Purge, Snow White and the Huntsman etc.
+The studio also has other relatively lower grossing franchise properties such as Pitch Perfect, Jason Bourne, Neighbors, Ted, The Purge, Snow White, and the Huntsman etc.

 NBC Broadcasting's improvement in key ratings